House & Apartment

 - Costs for service of process.

-If the tenant pays the full amount, any eviction case filed must be dropped.
+If the tenant pays the full amount, the eviction case must be dropped.
 Some tenants use court-based rental assistance to help with the payment.

-Tenants can also pay and stay after a default judgment if:
+Tenants covered by pay and stay can also use this right after a default judgment if:

 - The default judgment is vacated, and